 On the day of your sleep study, you should avoid caffeine after 5:00 P.M.
 Do not take a nap or sleep later than usual in the morning.
 Try to follow your normal routine.
 You may take a shower before coming to the sleep lab for your test, but do not apply any body lotion.
 Take any regular medications as directed by your physician.

 You should bring some comfortable sleep wear.
 You may bring your own pillow, reading material, or anything else that will make you feel more at home.

 When you arrive at Culbertson Memorial Hospital, check in at the registration desk near the main entrance.
-A trained sleep technician will escort you to your own private, home-like room, where you should have no trouble feeling comfortable and at home.
+Our sleep lab is accredited by the Accreditation Commission for Health Care and a trained sleep technician will escort you to your own private, home-like room, where you should have no trouble feeling comfortable and at home.